banyancomputer/compliance-backend/README.md

 1. How do I run this?

-To run this on your local machine, cd into `backend` and run `python3 manage.py runserver`
+To run this on your local machine, cd into `backend` and run `python3 manage.py runserver`.

 2. How do I format queries to the app?